thspinto/thspBlog/content/posts/my-rbp-setup.md

 ANSIBLE_HOST_KEY_CHECKING=False ansible-playbook initialize.yaml -i inventories/thspinto
 ```

 Notice that `inventories/thspinto/all.yaml` is unreadable.
 That's because its encrypted with [Ansible Vault](https://docs.ansible.com/ansible/latest/user_guide/vault.html#file-level-encryption).
-I don't recommend versioning secrets in public repositories most use cases, even if they are encrypted.
-In my case I versioned it because I'll certainly lose the file other wise.
+I don't recommend versioning secrets in public repositories for most use cases, even if they are encrypted.
+In my case I versioned it because I'll certainly lose the file otherwise.
 Also, in my case, the only sensitive information in is a token to alter my personal DNS registry.
 Since there is virtually no traffic in my domain, it's no big deal.

 ### Basic setup